fluca1978/fluca1978.github.io/about.md

 ## Me by Social

 No way!

-I do not use social networks, I don't like them, so if you need to get in touch with me drop me an email or a phone call.
+I do not use social networks,
+I don't like them, so if you need to get in touch with me *drop me an email or a phone call*.

 ## Me by Believings